 Jury hears final arguments in Whitaker case

-A Morgan County jury is set to decide the fate of a Laurens County charged with killing his wife.
+A Morgan County jury is set to decide the fate of a Laurens County man charged with killing his wife.

 Getting your Trinity Audio player ready...